rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 In the last lectures we downloaded and engineered the OpenHygrisC groundwater quality data.
 We loaded the station info as well as the measurement data into the geodatabase.
 Have a look at the two last lecture videos starting with `Dr. B.: Geodata - 2023-01-20`.

 The activity of producing movies of groundwater chemistry data was not fully accomplished during the lecture phase but I continued and improved the training material in the scope of the funded project OpenHyPE.
-You can find my latest software versions here:
+You can find my latest software versions [**here**](https://github.com/rolfbecker/OpenHyPE).

+I presented the Nitrate assessment problem in NRW as well as a technical demonstration at our LatiNet Environmental Conference in the Green FabLab on 2023-02-06.
+You find the preliminary video (with suboptimal audio) on [**YouTube**](https://www.youtube.com/watch?v=4j71YJ-83M4).

+Another  source of information is the training material by the master student Sina Navid on the [EOLab Wiki](https://wiki.eolab.de/doku.php?id=eolab:openhype:start).
+The information a a bit outdated but still quite useful.

+**TASK:**
+Get the OpenHypE system running.
+It consists of OpenHygrisC data (station locations, masurement data, catalog of substances) stored in PostgreSQL/PostGIS with QGIS utilizing a live link to the geodatabase.
+Start with my OpenHyPE git repo.
+Read the code and execute it.
+We have not talked about the database concept of views.
+They are stored
+Produce a mpeg (or similar) video with the QGIS Temporal Controller.
+In the video above I move the time slider manually forth and back.
+Automize it and produce a video of the Nitrate concentration from the earliest available Nitrate measurement (early 1960's) up to the latest measurement.

 ## 4. FREE EXERCISE (20 Points)